EduardoZepeda/coffee-bytes-hugo/content/posts/el-django-admin-panel-y-su-personalizacion/index.en.md

 If we click on the gray button in the upper right corner we can add a model.

-## Modifying the fields that appear in admin
+## Modifying the fields that appear in django admin

 In the _admin.py_ file inside our Django application we are going to inherit from the admin.ModelAdmin class.